Leoocast/Sass-Float-GridSystem/README.md

 # Sass-Float-GridSystem
-This is a grid system made in Sass using float.
+A grid system made in Sass using float.